 Once in Edit Mode, several changes will take place on your screen.
 For example, you can use the Actions dropdown to rename, duplicate, or delete the active dashboard.

 Dashboard tabs also take on a new appearance.
-You can rename, delete, or copy a dashboard tab to another dashboard within the same project by clicking the triangle icon to the right of the tab.
+You can rename, delete, or copy a dashboard tab to another dashboard within the same workspace by clicking the triangle icon to the right of the tab.

 Try renaming your first tab, and then creating several more.
 Rearrange tabs by dragging them to a new position.